Uwe Boll: Films

 Boll planned a fourth entry in the BloodRayne franchise in a contemporary setting involving her trying to live a normal life.
 Natassia Malthe was expected to return, and was expected to be loosely based on the video game BloodRayne 2.

 In August 2013, Boll announced plans to produce a sequel to Postal based on achieving $500,000 from a Kickstarter campaign.
-The campaign was however cancelled on 5 October 2013.
+The campaign was, however, cancelled on 5 October 2013.

 In October 2016, during an interview with the Toronto edition of Metro, Boll announced his retirement from filmmaking, chiefly citing the decline of DVD and Blu-ray sales, noting that he has had to use his own money to finance his work since 2005.

-As of 2017, he still works as a film producer.
+As of 2017, he continued to work as a film producer.
 In February 2018, he revealed in his vlog that he intends to return to film and has sent proposals to Netflix.
 However, he no longer wants to finance his projects.

 In November 2018, Boll was the subject of a second documentary film titled Fuck You All: The Uwe Boll Story, directed by Sean Patrick Shaul and produced by Prairie Coast Films, which premiered at the 2018 Whistler Film Festival.
+The film offers insights into Boll's filmmaking journey, capturing the perspectives of those who collaborated with him.

 In October 2020, Boll decided to return to making films and announced Germany in Winter as his next project in development.

+In 2022, Boll announced that he would be directing and producing Ness, which follows the later part of Eliot Ness's career, and an action thriller titled 12 Hours.

+In February 2023, Variety reported that Boll would be directing and producing the crime drama titled First Shift with Kristen Renton and Gino Anthony Pesi in lead roles, following the journey of two contrasting NYPD officers on their initial day as colleagues.
+At the post-production of First Shift Boll worked with Ethan Maniquis, alongside executive producer Michael Roesch.
+In October, Quiver Distribution picked up Uwe Boll’s crime drama First Shift for the U.S., Canada and selected international territories.

+Uwe Boll appears as himself in the 2023 Romanian film Do Not Expect Too Much from the End of the World.

+As of 2023, Uwe Boll’s estimated net worth is approximately $10 million.